-For information about other CGT events, see the Guide to capital gains tax 2005 (NAT 4151-6.2005).
+For more information about CGT events, see Guide to capital gains tax 2006 (NAT 4151-6.2006).

 If a managed fund makes a capital gain and distributes part of that gain to you, you are treated as if you made a capital gain from a CGT event.